-This was a welcome advance, medical issues children have are different from adults, as is their response to illness.
-They are still developing physically and mentally, with each year bringing new levels of behaviour and comprehension.
+Medical issues children have are different from adults, as is their response to illness.
+They are developing physically and mentally, each year bringing new levels of comprehension.

-Alongside a possible requirement for consent, our team believe that keeping parents well informed is part of good treatment.
-They help us to appreciate the right levels of involvement in discussion which suits each child.
+Alongside the requirement for consent, our team believe that keeping parents well informed is part of good treatment.
+They help us to appreciate the right levels of involvement in discussion to suit each child.

-In one sense, children can have the same requirement for surgery as adults.
-Trauma is not rare in childhood, infections, or tumours can require surgical intervention, as well as sometimes subtle developmental issues.
+In one sense, paediatric surgery has similar requirements to surgery for adults.
+Trauma is not rare in childhood, infections, or tumours can require surgical intervention, as can subtle developmental issues.

 In other senses, the approach to surgery may be quite different.
 A child is by nature on a continuum of growth, a surgeon needs to visualise the future to make good decisions in the present.

 Where surgery will be visible, particular care must be given to aesthetic needs.
 Whilst this would be the case at any age, a child has more stages of life to go through and adapt to, along with more years ahead of them.